• Menu

 Is Cypress Mountain good for beginner skiers?

 Approximately 13% of Cypress Mountain’s runs (on both sides of the mountain) are suitable for beginners.
-It also has a bunny hill and their slow moving Easy Rider chair is great for new skiers and snowboarders.
+It also has a bunny hill, and its slow-moving Easy Rider chair is great for new skiers and snowboarders.

 How late can you ski on Cypress Mountain?